Nome, Alaska: Private schools

+Government

 Media

 Nome's airwaves are filled by the radio stations KNOM (780 AM, 96.1 FM) and KICY (850 AM, 100.3 FM), plus a repeater of Fairbanks' KUAC, K217CK, on 91.3 FM.

-Cable television and broadband in Nome is serviced by GCI, which offers all popular cable channels, plus most of Anchorage's television stations.
-Nome also has three local low-powered stations, K09OW channel 9 and K13UG channel 13 (both carrying programming from ARCS), plus K11TH channel 11 (a 3ABN owned and operated translator).
+Cable television and broadband in Nome is serviced by GCI, which has all popular cable channels, plus most of Anchorage's television stations.
+Nome has three local low-powered stations, K09OW channel 9 and K13UG channel 13, both carrying programming from ARCS, plus K11TH channel 11, a 3ABN owned and operated translator.

 Nome is home to Alaska's oldest newspaper, the Nome Nugget.

 Transportation

 Airports

 Nome is a regional center of transportation for surrounding villages.
 There are two state-owned airports: